helidon-io/helidon-build-tools/snakeyaml-codegen-maven-plugin/README.md

 Describes which Java classes to compile for analysis as either interfaces or implementations.

-`inputDirectory` - directory from which to read the `.java` files `includes` - zero or more expressions selecting files to process (default: `**/*.java`) `excludes` - zero or more expressions selecting files to exclude from processing
+`inputDirectory` - directory from which to read the `.java` files

+`includes` - zero or more expressions selecting files to process (default: `**/*.java`)

+`excludes` - zero or more expressions selecting files to exclude from processing (default: none)

 ## Life-cycle Mapping: `generate-sources`